artis3n/nextcloud-ansible/README.md

 You will be prompted for the `SSH` password and the Ansible Vault password you supplied in `make encrypt-var`.
 This playbook will add your local `id_rsa.pub` to the remote server to allow Ansible to run the main playbook without password-based authentication.

+Once your local public key is added to the inventory targets, you do not need to run this command again.
+All provisioning happens under `make run`.

 Note: The playbook does not currently check whether `id_rsa.pub` already exists.
 I'll add that soon.

 ### 2. `make run`